dattgoswami/spreadsheet-backend-library/README.md

    - From the project's root directory, execute the following command: `mvn exec:java -Dexec.mainClass=com.orkes.spreadsheet.Main`

 You will need to have all required dependencies and classpath properly configured to run the application.

-- Docker is available for running tests: `docker-compose up`.
-Ensure the required dependencies and classpath are properly configured when running the application directly.

 ## Some Edge Cases
 ### The spreadsheet class attempts to handle some edge cases such as: